 Trade sale

 A trade sale generally carries with it an element of competition between buyers which assists valuation.
 There is also a keen focus on financials which tend to drive valuation methods such as EBITDA.
-In essence market competition tends to deliver the price rather than some objective measure or a business owner’s own opinion.
+In essence market competition tends to deliver the price and the PAYE tax risk should not arise.

 Conclusion